ericmasiello/Accessible-WP-Carousel-Plugin/README.md

 To create an accessible carousel, inside of a post or page insert a `[carousel]` shortcode tag with a corresponding closing `[/carousel]` tag.

-Then, between carousel opening and closing tag, insert a `[carousel_item]` along with the closing `[/carousel_item]` for each image/content area you would like to appear in your carousel.
+Then, between the carousel opening and closing tags, insert a `[carousel_item]` along with a closing `[/carousel_item]` for each image/content area you would like to appear in your carousel.
 Insert your images between the  carousel_item tags.

 Example:

-<pre>Some random content.
+<pre>Some random content that will appear before your carousel.

 [carousel]
     [carousel_item]